xTunner/frontend/resources/assets/docs/language-nodejs.md

     version: 0.10.22
 ```

-#### node 0.12
+#### node.js 0.12 && io.js

-Until containers are updated (coming soon!) node v0.12.x requires a source compilation that takes ~10 minutes.
+Until containers are updated (coming soon!), installing node.js v0.12.x requires a source compilation that takes ~10 minutes.
 If you would like to reduce this significantly (~5 seconds), add the following to your circle.yml:

+For node 0.12.x:

 ```
 machine: